Members and Directors

 Richard has served as a member of local, regional, and national boards including the West Yorkshire Enterprise Agency, and the DfE’s Implementation Review Unit (IRU).
 He was for many years the Chair of Governors at a Rotherham primary school and is currently on the board of a local Charitable Trust.

-Carol Ann Swift – Director
+Carol Ann Swift - Director and Vice Chair of Directors

 Carol Ann joined the teaching profession in 1978, eventually culminating in two Headships in schools in challenging circumstances.
 During this time she served as a member of the South Yorkshire Child Protection Committee as well as supporting other schools and governing bodies as an Associate Head Teacher, driving improvements in teaching and learning, curriculum development, financial planning and governance development.